TheSamE03/TheSamE03/README.md

 - 🌱 I’m currently learning networking
 - 🤔 I’m looking for help with diversifying my skillset
 - 💬 Ask me about condensed matter physics
-- 📫 How to reach me: use the contact page on my website at personal-website-2-brown.vercel.app
+- 📫 How to reach me: use the contact page on my website at personal-website-2-brown.vercel.app (this website is a work in progress.
+Open to suggustions)